godiard/help-activity/source/record.rst

 **Toolbar and capture buttons explained**

-1. Activity tab, here you can enter a name for the page or project, the "pencil and book" icon allows :ref:`journal_qa` to provide a description, and select Private, or My Neighbourhood, see :ref:`Sharing Media`.
+1. Activity tab.
+In the first field name the page or project.
+The Description button allows you to add a description to the :doc:`/journal` entry.
+Thirdly select Private, or My Neighbourhood, see :ref:`Sharing Media`.

 2. Picture camera mode is selected.